Causal reasoning in difference graphs: Identification of total effects using difference graphs in a nonparametric setting

-\begin{lemma} Under Assumptions~\ref{assumption:hidden}, \ref{assumption:pos} and \ref{assumption:order}, if there exists a directed path from $X$ to $Y$ and there exists a vertex $W\in \mathbb{V}\backslash\{X,Y\} $ for which there is no directed path from $X$ to $W$ or from $W$ to $X$ then $\probac{y}{\interv{x}}$ is not identifiable in $\mathcal{D}$ by a common back-door. \end{lemma} \begin{proof} Suppose there is a directed path from $X$ to $Y$.
+Suppose there is a directed path from $X$ to $Y$ in $\mathcal{D}$.
 Now, consider a vertex $W$ for which there is no directed path from or to $X$ in $\mathcal{D}$.
 It follows that in any pair of causal DAGs $\mathcal{G}^1$ and $\mathcal{G}^2$, $W$ can be either independent of $X$ or a descendant of $X$ or a parent of $X$ or an ancestor, but not a parent, of $X$.
-In the first and fourth cases, $W$ can be included in a set that satisfies the back-door criterion in all causal DAGs compatible with $\mathcal{D}$.
+Let us focus on the second and third cases.
 In the second case, $W$ cannot be included in any set that satisfies the back-door criterion in every causal DAG compatible with $\mathcal{D}$, since $W$ is a descendant of $X$.
 In the third case, $W$ cannot be a descendant of $Y$; otherwise, a cycle would form involving $X$, $W$, and $Y$.
 Therefore, in at least one causal DAG compatible with $\mathcal{D}$, $W$ must be a parent of $Y$, meaning $W$ must be included in any set that satisfies the back-door criterion in every causal DAG compatible with $\mathcal{D}$.
-This final case contradicts the second case, making it impossible to find a set that satisfies the back-door criterion in all compatible causal DAGs. \end{proof}
+This third case contradicts the second case, making it impossible to find a set that satisfies the back-door criterion in all compatible causal DAGs.